Maxwell Demon and Einstein-Podolsky-Rosen Steering: Physical limitation of Maxwell demon

+The Maxwell Demon-assisted EPR steering described above suggests that quantum non-locality demonstrated by EPR steering can be simulated using local operations and classical communication.
+This Maxwell Demon loophole is a new type of loophole that goes beyond the existing ones, such as the detection loophole, locality loophole, and free will loophole.
+To possibly close this Maxwell Demon loophole, we need to consider the physical limitation of Maxwell Demon and utilize Landauer's erasure principle.

-The above plausible Maxwell demon-assistant cheating strategy, however, faces critical defect when the Landauer's erasure principle is considered.
-The key point is that the memory ability of the demon is limited and after every run the demon thus has to erase its memory backing to its standard state $|D=0\rangle$ for the next run.
-According to the Landauer's erasure principle, there must be energy be dissipated into local environment.
-For the erasure of $1$ bit information, the minimal energy be dissipated is $k\mathrm{Tln2}$ with $k$ is Boltzman constant and T is the temperature of local environment.
-In the $n$ runs of non-locality test, it implies that at least $n\cdot k\mathrm{Tln2}$ heat energy dissipated in Bob's device in EPR steering case and at leat $2n\cdot k\mathrm{Tln2}$ heat energy dissipated in local device of Alice/Bob in Bell case.
-The abnormal heat effect will definitely be detected by the local participant given that test runs more enough and the demon-assistant cheating strategy thus fail to survive.
+The key point is that the memory capacity of a physical Maxwell demon should be very limited.
+One might envision an artificial intelligence machine with a sufficiently large memory as a demon.
+However, this machine must be physically large enough compared to the qubit carrier, which can be easily detected by Bob.
+The physical size limitation of the demon implies that it has only limited memory capacity.
+After each run, as shown in Fig. 1, the demon has to erase its memory to recover its standard state $|D=0\rangle$ for the next runs.
+According to Landauer's erasure principle, there must be energy dissipated into the local environment.
+For the erasure of $1$ bit of information, the minimal energy to be dissipated is $k\mathrm{Tln2}$, with $k$ being the Boltzmann constant and $T$ being the temperature of the local environment.
+In the $N$ runs of the non-locality test, it is implied that at least $N\cdot k\mathrm{Tln2}$ of heat energy is dissipated in Bob's device in the EPR steering case.
+Under the room temperature condition $\mathrm{T=300}$ $\mathrm{K}$, at least $k\mathrm{Tln2}=2.87\times 10^{-21}$ $\mathrm{J}$ of energy will be dissipated into the local environment for the erasure of $1$ bit of information.
+The abnormal heat effect can, in principle, be detected by the local participant, i.e., Bob, given that the test runs with a sufficiently large value of $N$.
+The most advanced thermometer reported has a sensitivity that can record a change in heat energy of $10^{-6}$ $\mathrm{J}$ \cite{Therm}, which requires at least $N\approx 10^{15}$ test runs.
+For the current state-of-the-art entangled photon pairs generator \cite{Pan}, the source rate can reach approximately $10^{9}$ $\mathrm{Hz}$.
+The experiment needs to run continuously for more than $12$ days to meet the minimum detectable requirement.
+To close this Maxwell demon loophole, Bob must be able to monitor its local environment at all times during the test.
+The energy fluctuations of the local environment must be controlled to a level that does not obstruct the detection of abnormal effects caused by the Maxwell demon.
+This would be very demanding in practice, but it is not impossible with most advanced technologies.